polar3197/polar3197.github.io/_posts/2025-06-06-percys-rebellion.md

 Sal pulled out a fourth cigarette and lit it.

-"He sounds like he almost won the good fight," I said laughing imagining Percy scowling over Baudelaire on the couch, "when are you gunna tell him you betrayed the working class?"
+"He sounds like he almost won the good fight," I said laughing imagining Percy scowling over Baudelaire on the couch.
+I found it kinda crazy Sal willingly described himself as a scab, especially when I'd never seen Percy get so in a tizzy like that about anything before, "when are you gunna tell Percy you betrayed the working class?"

 Sal scowled at me, "Fuck if I know.
 I'm gunna move out as soon as I can.
 It's just tricky with the lease," he paused, "speaking of which, how did you get out of it?
 Didn't Rob ever demand you come back and pay?"

 "I really don't know," I said, "That's the benefit of smashing your phone to pieces.
 You could try that."

-"No."
+"You should really reach back out to him.
+Or maybe not, I don't know.
+I just think it's gunna catch up to you," He paused, "No. I'll figure it without breaking laws and shit.
+I'm capable of that."